quay/claircore/docs/matching_vulns.md

 }
 ```
 The goals of a package scanner is to identify both package and distribution information from a layer.
 Distribution information is contextual details around a package.
-See csec.Package and csec.Distribution for more details.
+See claircore.Package and claircore.Distribution for more details.
 A layer may not have the necessary files to identify it's Distribution details.
 In this case returning empty distribution information is fine.
 However you must do your best to assertain this information.